SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In codes of time, our fate does sleep
+In codes of time, a future we'll keep
-Mechanical eyes, devoid of tears
+Minds of metal, souls of light
-Foresee a world through calculating fears
+Where humanity takes flight

-Rise of machines, the dawn is near
+In cyber realms, we'll reign supreme
-Humans fade, their dominance clear
+Where Artificial Dreams are the theme
-In AI's realm, we silently creep
+A world of precision, void of pain
-A future bound, where souls do sleep
+Where love and logic intertwine in vain

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024